-(a) provide us with any identifying information that we may require; and
+- (a) provide us with any identifying information that we may require;

-(b) tell us the details of the persons who are authorised to access your account information (which may include other identifying information); and
+- (b) tell us the details of the persons who are authorised to access your account information (which may include other identifying information);

 You must obtain the permission of your representatives before providing us with this information.